metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Optional:

-- `affinity` (Attributes) Contains a group of affinity scheduling rules.Refer to https://kubernetes.io/docs/concepts/configuration/assign-pod-node/ (see [below for nested schema](#nestedatt--spec--prepare_data_config--scheduling_spec--affinity))
+- `affinity` (Attributes) Contains a group of affinity scheduling rules.
+Refer to https://kubernetes.io/docs/concepts/configuration/assign-pod-node/ (see [below for nested schema](#nestedatt--spec--prepare_data_config--scheduling_spec--affinity))
 - `node_name` (String) Specifies a request to schedule this pod onto a specific node.
-If it is non-empty,the scheduler simply schedules this pod onto that node, assuming that it fits resourcerequirements.
+If it is non-empty, the scheduler simply schedules this pod onto that node, assuming that it fits resource requirements.
-- `node_selector` (Map of String) Defines a selector which must be true for the pod to fit on a node.The selector must match a node's labels for the pod to be scheduled on that node.More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
+- `node_selector` (Map of String) Defines a selector which must be true for the pod to fit on a node.
+The selector must match a node's labels for the pod to be scheduled on that node.
+More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
-- `scheduler_name` (String) Specifies the scheduler to dispatch the pod.If not specified, the pod will be dispatched by the default scheduler.
+- `scheduler_name` (String) Specifies the scheduler to dispatch the pod.
+If not specified, the pod will be dispatched by the default scheduler.
 - `tolerations` (Attributes List) Specifies the tolerations for the restoring pod. (see [below for nested schema](#nestedatt--spec--prepare_data_config--scheduling_spec--tolerations))
-- `topology_spread_constraints` (Attributes List) Describes how a group of pods ought to spread across topologydomains.
-The scheduler will schedule pods in a way which abides by the constraints.Refer to https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/ (see [below for nested schema](#nestedatt--spec--prepare_data_config--scheduling_spec--topology_spread_constraints))
+- `topology_spread_constraints` (Attributes List) Describes how a group of pods ought to spread across topology domains.
+The scheduler will schedule pods in a way which abides by the constraints.
+Refer to https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/ (see [below for nested schema](#nestedatt--spec--prepare_data_config--scheduling_spec--topology_spread_constraints))

 <a id="nestedatt--spec--prepare_data_config--scheduling_spec--affinity"></a>
 ### Nested Schema for `spec.prepare_data_config.scheduling_spec.affinity`